Carol Stepien: Education and career

-Stepien has a B.S. from Bowling Green University and an M.S. from the University of Southern California.
-She earned her Ph.D. in 1985 working on Chironemus.
-She did postdoctoral work with Richard Heinrich Rosenblatt at Scripps Institution of Oceanography and David Hillis at the University of Texas at Austin.
-In 1992 she joined the faculty at Case Western Reserve University where she remained until 2000.
-She then moved to Cleveland State University and held a position there until 2014.
-Concurrently, she joined the University of Toledo in 2004, and was appointed Distinguished University Professor in 2012.
+Stepien earned a B.S. in Biology (Chemistry and English minors) cum laude from Bowling Green University and a M.S. and Ph.D. degrees in Biological Sciences (Ecology and Evolution specialities) from the University of Southern California.
+Her Ph.D. in 1985 focused on the ecology and genetics of Clinid kelpfishes.
+She did postdoctoral work in molecular ecology and evolution with Richard Heinrich Rosenblatt at Scripps Institution of Oceanography funded by the NSF and David Hillis at the University of Texas at Austin funded by the Alfred Sloan Foundation.
+In 1992-2000 was on the faculty at Case Western Reserve University as Assistant Professor of Biology.
+She then relocated to Cleveland State University and held Associate Researcher positions there until 2004.
+She joined the University of Toledo in 2004 as tenured Full Professor of Ecology in the Department of Environmental Sciences, and was appointed Distinguished University Professor in 2012.
 She was Director of the Lake Erie Research Center from 2004 until 2016.
 In 2016, she moved to the National Oceanic and Atmospheric Administration (NOAA) where she led the Pacific Marine Environmental Laboratory's Ocean Environmental Research Division until 2021.
-Starting in 2017, she became a research associate at National Museum of Natural History.
+Starting in 2018, she became a research associate at National Museum of Natural History and currently is an adjunct full Professor in the Center for Global Change and Earth Observations at Michigan State University (2025–present).

 Research

 Stepien's research centers on the genetics and genomics of marine and freshwater fishes and invertebrates.
 Her early research examined genetic divergence in fish, and the population genetics of walleye, bivalves, and rockfish.
-She is interested in the population genetics and evolutionary patterns of invasive species, and has used genetic tools to study invasive species such as the zebra mussel and quagga mussel.
+She is interested in the population genetics and evolutionary patterns of invasive species, and has used genetic and genomic tools to study invasive species such as the zebra mussel and quagga mussel.
 Her research on the goby fish centered on comparisons of goby fish populations from North American and Eurasia.
 She has also examined viral hemorrhagic septicemia, viruses that cause disease in finfish and has developed new techniques to track the virus.
-She has also used metabarcoding to track invasive species.
+She has also used metabarcoding to track invasive and native species.
 She also is working with collaborators to apply eDNA biotechnology for monitoring and assessing marine and aquatic biological community dynamics using eDNA collected remotely from buoys, drones, AUVs, and gliders.